 The sleepy township of Bridgetown – located 260 kms South of Perth and best known for it’s annual apple harvest – will come alive on the 8th, 9th and 10th of November for three days of acoustic and electric blues at the Blues At Bridgetown festival.

-Now in its fourth year, Blues At Bridgetown is pulling out all the stops to consolidate its reputation as one of the countries finest showcases for established Australian blues artists and as a launching pad for up-and-coming blues talent of the future.
-It is a reputation that was enhanced last year when ABC-TV took their cameras to the festival and beamed the musical highlights over a late-night, eight week time slot across Australia and South-East Asia.
+Running for over 21 years, Blues At Bridgetown pulls out all the stops to consolidate its reputation as one of the countries finest showcases for established Australian blues artists and as a launching pad for up-and-coming blues talent of the future.

 One of the other factors that makes Blues At Bridgetown such a unique event is the hospitality the town extends to all visitors.
 All efforts are made to maintain a much needed balance between community and artistic ideals.
 It is little wonder that local retailers and community leaders feel a sense of ownership when they play such an integral part in the festivals success.
 Ray Purvis

-Blues at Bridgetown is a incorporated association established in 1993.
+Blues at Bridgetown is an incorporated association established in 1993.
 It’s continued success is, without question due to the dedicated volunteers who keep the organisation running day-in-day-out, year after year to deliver the annual event along with the local community groups, organisations and businesses.
 Blues at Bridgetown just doesn’t happen to Bridgetown – Bridgetown presents the Blues at Bridgetown.
-The distinction maybe subtle, but it makes a world of difference.
+The distinction may be subtle, but it makes a world of difference.

 This years festival will undoubtedly showcase of the best of international, national and local blues and roots music talent around today.